Why does there seem to be so many new cash gifting programs each week?

 We believe two of the attractive features of gifting programs is that you don't have to sell any products and people like receiving cash.
 So, despite the likely legal issues involved in the business there seems to be quite a few people who are interested in them until they get the full story.

 The legitimate business alternatives to gifting with the same desired features are narrow at this time.
 We have made a few recommendations.
 The one recommendation, we did find that came the closest to gifting was an excellent choice because it was recently honored with a "5 STAR TOP BANNER" rating: ( IWIN ) because it satisfied the no selling feature most people want as well as passing the legal test too.
-Plus, one could still receive cash etc. So, the feedback we keep getting is that this recommended business just makes a lot more sense than a gifting program yet without any of the baggage that gifting businesses all share.
+Plus, they provided the best training / marketing system we ever reviewed.
+So, the feedback we keep getting is that this recommended business just makes a lot more sense than a gifting program yet without any of the baggage that gifting businesses all share.
 We would be happy to review and recommend other legitimate businesses that feature these same benefits of no selling, legal, above board etc, as they come to our attention.

 When I checked on these gifting programs, there did not seem to be any real information on who was running them.
 Is that common?